jlewiskilgore/game-of-life/README.md

 Requirements:

-1. The "game" can to started and stopped
+1. The "game" can be started and stopped

 2. The "game" board can be set up